netique/buildr/cran-comments.md

     \concept{functions from \code{buildr} trinity}
 ```

-- Size of tarball: 6573430 bytes
+- Size of tarball: 66 125 bytes
-- Duration of check: ~ 30 s
+- Duration of check: ~ 7 s
-- This is a second CRAN release.
+- This is a second CRAN release, second submission after several fixes.